How To Store Onions: The Best Way & FAQ

 Pantyhose and mesh bags are ideal because they can hold onions without hassle while providing enough ventilation.
 If you have an old pair of pantyhose, cut the legs and tie each whole onion apart.

 Other ideas include using paper bags or shoe boxes with holes in them.
 You can even try replacing the fruit in your fruit basket with onions!

 Then, be mindful of what you store next to the onions.

 You should never store potatoes and onions next to each other.
 Onions absorb moisture quickly but need to stay dry.
 Potatoes give off moisture and gas which is not healthy for the onions.
 What if you have a small kitchen or pantry?

 It seems that it’s fine to have them on opposite sides of the room.
 As long as they’re not in close proximity, you should be fine.

-Can you store onions and garlic together?
+Can you store garlic and onions together?
+The answer is yes.

-This method lets you do all the prep work up front so you can save time later when cooking!
+This method lets you do all the prep work upfront so you can save time later when cooking!

-Keep the Air Flowing
+Keep The Air Flowing For Longer Storage Life

 Storing onions is pretty easy if you give them what they want – air.
 This will let you store onions without them going bad.